Seymour Hersh: Nord Stream pipeline and Ukraine

-The party responsible for the attack, which destroyed three of the four pipelines, was not widely known at the time of Hersh's report.
-Western countries had not formally accused Russia, though some officials suspected it was responsible; Russia had accused the United Kingdom's Royal Navy and later the U.S., and disputed the idea it would destroy the pipelines, which it majority-owned through Gazprom.
-In December 2022, The Washington Post reported that "23 diplomatic and intelligence officials in nine countries" had seen no evidence Russia was responsible, and The New York Times reported that Russia was quietly exploring costly repairs of the pipelines.
-Germany, Denmark, and Sweden opened investigations into the bombing; in February 2023, The Times reported that German investigators were open to theories that a Western state was responsible.
-After Hersh's report, the Russian foreign ministry called on the U.S. to comment; the U.S. National Security Council, State Department, and CIA, and Norway's foreign ministry, denied the charge.

-Kelly Vlahos, a senior advisor at the Quincy Institute for Responsible Statecraft, described the U.S. mainstream media response to Hersh's post as a "total blackout", arguing that his reporting "should have opened the floodgates of journalistic inquiry."
-The piece received widespread attention in independent media and European mainstream media, including in Germany, where the Bundestag held its first debate on the bombing on February 10 at the request of AfD.
-Members from the governing coalition (SPD, Greens, and FDP) and the CDU cautioned against "speculation" based on his reporting, while opposition members from Die Linke and AfD called on the executive branch to release the results of its investigation, which it had declared it would not publish "due to considerations regarding the welfare of the state".
-In Russia, Hersh's reporting was picked up by the state-controlled media agencies RT and TASS.
+The party responsible for the attack, which rendered three of the four pipelines inoperable, was not widely known at the time of Hersh's report.
+Western countries had not formally accused Russia, though some officials suggested it was responsible; Germany, Denmark, and Sweden had each opened investigations into the attack.
+Russia had accused the United Kingdom's Royal Navy and later the U.S., and disputed the idea it would destroy the pipelines, which it owned a large stake in through Gazprom.
+Kelly Vlahos, a senior advisor at the Quincy Institute for Responsible Statecraft, described the U.S. mainstream media response to Hersh's post as a "total blackout", and wrote that his reporting "should have opened the floodgates of journalistic inquiry".
+The post received widespread attention in independent media and European mainstream media, including in Germany; the Bundestag held its first debate on the bombing on February 10, in which members from Alternative for Germany (AfD) and Die Linke cited Hersh and called on the executive branch to release the results of its investigation, which it had said would be kept secret.
+In Russia, Hersh's report was picked up by the state-owned media agencies RT and TASS.
+At a UN Security Council meeting on February 21, Russia's representative Vasily Nebenzya cited Hersh and called for an independent UN investigation.